-Selling wines is not an easy job, now more than ever wineries have to determine consumption trends and master marketing to increase sell.
-Not only that wineries all over the World are competing against each other, consumers are changing as well.
-And therefore, marketing “tricks” have to be in a line to new consumer trends.
+Selling wines is not an easy job, now more than ever wineries have to determine consumption trends and master marketing to increase sales.
+Not only that wineries all over the World are competing against each other, but the consumers are changing as well.
+That’s why marketing “tricks” have to be in line with new consumer trends.

 We examined emerging consumers trends and present top 10 marketing strategies which wineries can use to boost sales.

 Marketing is an exchange in which both sides gain.

 In the 21st century is all about the individuality.
 Individuals are in the center and want the highest possible personalization.
 Creating unique products according to the customer’s needs and desires is essential.
 Therefore, wineries must become more consumer-centric to win new customers.
 Winemakers who have already detected that are now – for example offering bottles of wine with the label of customer’s identity.